Jinmun-Park/py-ts-collection/README.md

 # Python-Time series modelling collection

-This repositories contains my work on testing out several time series techniques using various dataset available in public.
+This repositories contains my work on testing different time series techniques to dataset available in public.

+The data use on this time series is Airpassenger that you can download from Kaggle ;

+### 1. Recursive Nerual Network

 The first test is on